 Following a cycle of six days on and one day off, you would evade the unpleasant side-effects that can start.

-Since when your glycogen stores (carbs) are depleted, leptin levels increase which help regulates appetite.
+When your glycogen stores (carbs) are in a depleted phase, leptin levels increase, which helps regulate appetite.

 The high day will support you through the difficult and limit low days.
 It gives you goals and things to look ahead.